NuGet/docs.microsoft.com-nuget/docs/API/Credential-Providers.md

 > [!Note]
 > Credential providers do not apply to `dotnet restore`, or the Package Manager UI or Console in Visual Studio.
-NuGet in Visual Studio uses a single single built-in credential provider that supports Visual Studio Team Services.
+NuGet in Visual Studio uses a single built-in credential provider that supports Visual Studio Team Services.

 Plug-in credential providers thus provide a way to hook into custom authentication process for different feeds.
 They can be used in three ways: